big-ab-games/robo-instructus-blog/_posts/2020-05-24-the-otf-journey.md

 Except I didn't forget.
 This stuck in my mind as a crease in the sheet I couldn't flatten yet.
 I had a vague ambition to "solve" this after the game's release.

 ## The call to arms
-In mid 2019 [an issue](https://gitlab.redox-os.org/redox-os/rusttype/issues/137) in rusttype's repo about a new font parser crate [ttf-parser](https://github.com/RazrFalcon/ttf-parser) that could parse otf & ttf fonts.
+In mid 2019 [an issue](https://gitlab.redox-os.org/redox-os/rusttype/issues/137) appeared in rusttype's repo about a new font parser crate [ttf-parser](https://github.com/RazrFalcon/ttf-parser) that could parse otf & ttf fonts.
 This presented a solution to half the problem, parsing the otf files properly.

 When I tried migrating rusttype to ttf-parser I found more issues still.
 Just using it at all proved to be a challenge.
 I ended up having to handle a self-referential struct in rust, which isn't really very nice.
 Having to crack out the dreaded `unsafe` keyword is something I try to avoid if I can.